Lucasfb/adventofcode2022/Things I Learned from Advent of Code 2022 in Rust.md

 ## Day 5
 * VecDeque might not be necessary when using pop() and push(), but it can make intention clearer
+* Parsing columns instead of lines can be hard manually
+* Rust does not like to use indices
+* Starting to understand when to use map
+    - Apply a series of procedures to each element of an iterator